-10.1 Beta release (5 Mar 2021)
+9.1 Beta release (5 Mar 2021)

-The initial beta release is designed to most closely mimic the legacy product, by focusing on getting the core production operational within the new data workflow in LANCE, while holding back the planned product improvements.
-This also allows a more meaningful comparison between the legacy and the LANCE product (section 4).
-Nevertheless, there are still differences, mostly due to the additional looks available due to the change in the processing workflow (now processing all granules when overlapping, not just a daily per-sensor mosaic).
-The initial beta product used the same compositing logic as in the legacy product: 1 or more water detections in a 1-day product required to mark a pixel as water; 2 or more in the 2-day product; and 3 or more in the 3-day product.
-The Beta 2 update will revise these rules to be 50% of available observations.
+The initial beta release was designed to most closely mimic the legacy product, by focusing on getting the core production operational within the new data workflow in LANCE, allowing a comparison between the legacy and the LANCE product (section 4) before additional improvements were implemented.
+Nevertheless, there were still differences, mostly due to the additional looks available due to the change in the processing workflow (see section 3.3).

-10.2 Beta 2 release (12 Jan 2023)
+9.2 Beta 2 release (12 Jan 2023)

-The second beta release adds the HAND mask to remove flood detections in mountainous areas unlikely to be able to retain floodwaters long enough for observation at the resolution of this product.
+HAND mask to added to improve removal of false-positives in mountainous areas that are unlikely to retain floodwaters observable by this product.
 See section 3.4.2 above for details.

-10.3 Upcoming - Release 1 (2023, 1st quarter)
+9.3 Release 1 (16 April 2024)